FAQs about the application

 The exact admission requirements can be found on the application page of the respective degree programme.

-Applicants admitted to the UdK Berlin who have not yet reached the higher language level required for enrolment can initially be enrolled for a maximum of two semesters if they pass the admission examination.
+Applicants admitted to the UdK Berlin who have not yet reached the higher language level required for enrolment can apply for temporary enrolled for a maximum of two semesters if they pass the admission examination.
 Depending on the degree programme, they attend a German course at the UdK Berlin or at a language school of their own choice during the first one or two semesters of study.

 At the end of this period at the latest, the required language examination must have been successfully taken and proven.